 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 Floppy found!

 Reading file "p4r8t.rom".
 Completed.

 Start flashing...

 '''

-DO NOT shutdown or reset the system while updating the BIOS!
-Doing so may cause system boot failure!
+DO NOT shut down or reset the system while updating the BIOS!
+Doing so can cause system boot failure!

 4. When the BIOS update process is complete, reboot the system.

 To recover the BIOS from the support CD: